Josiah Warren: Cincinnati and Utopia

+Although Warren's purpose was principled, he recognized that self-interest, rooted in the instinct for self-preservation, drives human behavior and did not waste time on reforms ignoring this natural motivation.
+He believed the first step in helping others was to show them he had no power to harm them and, in his words, was "as ready to run away from power as most reformers are to pursue it."
+Initially, the Equity Store received little support.
+In the first week, business totaled just five dollars.
+Skeptics condemned it as a new scam, and friends advised him to abandon his utopian pursuits, offering to help him build a profitable business instead.
+For several days, no customers came.
+Eventually, he convinced his brother George to make some purchases for his family.
+A few other hesitant friends tried it and, finding it beneficial, spread the word.
+The financial advantages of fair trading quickly attracted attention, and before long, the store required all Warren's time and energy.
+A nearby merchant, finding his own business waning, saw that he needed to either adopt the Equity model or close.
+He approached Warren, explained his situation, and asked for guidance to transition his business to this new system to regain lost customers.
+Warren was happy to help his fellow merchant convert his shop into a "Time Store" based on Equity principles and delighted to witness how competition could drive fairer trading methods.
+The two Time Stores soon drew so much support that they impacted retail trade throughout the city.

 Between 1827 and 1830, the store proved successful.
 Warren closed the store to pursue establishing colonies based on economic mutualism, including "Utopia" and "Modern Times."

-Modern Times
+Modern times

 Modern Times, which was located in what is now Brentwood, New York, lasted from approximately 1851 to 1864.
 It was Josiah Warren's last attempt to put his ideas of Equitable Commerce and sovereignty of the individual, which he had developed over a lifetime of study and experimentation, into action.
 In 1850, Warren came back to Boston from the Midwest and began searching for an area near a major city, with low land prices, to establish a utopian community.
 The inexpensive land enabled Warren to be able to implement his plan to provide homes for families that had never owned one before.
-The Pine Barrens of long Island where Modern Times was located had an undeserved reputation as having poor soil so he was able to purchase 400 acres at $2.75 an acre with a very small down payment.
+The Long Island Central Pine Barrens where Modern Times was located had an undeserved reputation as having poor soil so he was able to purchase 400 acres at $2.75 an acre with a very small down payment.
 Modern Times was a town with neither government nor money nor laws and can accurately be described as anarchistic, yet there was no crime and very little commotion.
 The citizens of Modern Times although eschewing the profit motive, were not socialistic in their attitude toward ownership of property or the means of production.
-According to author Roger Wunderlich, "On 7 September 1864 the name of the village was changed to Brentwood."
+On 7 September 1864 the name of the village was changed to Brentwood."